GerritCodeReview/k8s-gerrit/Documentation/operator.md

     Since the container port for SSH is fixed, this will be set automatically.
     If no SSH port is configured in the service, the SSHD is disabled.

+## Feature toggles

+This section is dedicated to explain what are the feature toggles and how to set each one of them.

+### Cluster Mode

+The introduction of this enumeration allows the provision of Gerrit in different modes.

+It is defined by an environment variable called `CLUSTER_MODE`, that can have the values of:

+* `HIGH_AVAILABILITY`
+* `MULTISITE`

+By default, the mode is set to `HIGH_AVAILABILITY`.

+It can be configured either by:

+#### With helm charts

+The environment variable `CLUSTER_MODE` is set by the helm chart property `cluster.mode`.

+#### Without helm charts

+The environment variable `CLUSTER_MODE` is set in the Operator K8s Deployment Resource.